iamgreaser/hardbus-oc/main.md

     boolean dmaWrite(int data, int size);
     void dmaRelease();

-Architecture code should implement the DMAChannel interface, preferably as a separate class.
+Architecture and component code should implement the DMAChannel interface, preferably as separate classes.

 Components shall provide these methods to architectures: